G-ier/ml-open-collection/README.md

 - Extend the RAG system with reranking capabilities
 - Implement additional fine-tuning strategies for DistilBERT
 - Add support for other transformer architectures
+- Enhance core ML algorithms with advanced optimization techniques
+- Add new fundamental algorithms to the core collection

 ## 📝 Notes